 Mr. Ferguson was President & Chief Executive Officer of Cenovus Energy Inc. prior to November 3, 2017.
-Ms. Haddad was the President and Chief Executive Officer of The Hospital for Sick Children prior to January 2014.
 Mr. Halde was President and Chief Executive Officer of the Business Development Bank of Canada prior to July 2015.
 Mr. Kepler was Executive Vice President at The Dow Chemical Company from March 2008 to January 2015 and as an Executive Vice President, had responsibility for Business Services, and was Chief Sustainability Officer and Chief Information Officer.
 Mr. Levitt served in various executive and non-executive leadership positions at Osler, Hoskin & Harcourt LLP prior to December 2015.
-Mr. MacGibbon was Senior Counsel to Deloitte LLP (Canada) from June 2012 to December 2013.
-Prior to commencing his current role as Group President and Chief Executive Officer of the Bank on November 1, 2014, Mr. Masrani was Chief Operating Officer of the Bank from July 2013 to October 31, 2014, and Group Head, U.S. Personal and Commercial Banking of the Bank and President and Chief Executive Officer, TD Bank US Holding Company and TD Bank, N.A. prior to July 2013.
-Mr. Mohamed was President and Chief Executive Officer of Rogers Communications Inc. prior to December 2013.
 Mr. Mongeau was President and Chief Executive Officer of Canadian National Railway Company prior to July 2016.

-Each director will hold office until the next annual meeting of shareholders of the Bank, which is scheduled for April 4, 2019.
+Each director will hold office until the next annual meeting of shareholders of the Bank, which is scheduled for April 2, 2020.
 Information concerning the nominees proposed for election as directors at the meeting will be contained in the management proxy circular of the Bank in respect of the meeting.

-The following table sets forth the Committees of the Bank's Board, the members of each Committee as at November 28, 2018 and each Committee's key responsibilities.
+The following table sets forth the Committees of the Bank's Board, the members of each Committee as at December 4, 2019 and each Committee's key responsibilities.

-Committee Members Key Responsibilities Corporate Governance Committee Brian M. Levitt (Chair) William E. Bennett Karen E. Maidment Alan N. MacGibbon Identify individuals qualified to become Board members and recommend to the Board the director nominees for the next annual meeting of shareholders and recommend candidates to fill vacancies on the Board that occur between meetings of the shareholders; Develop and recommend to the Board a set of corporate governance principles, including a code of conduct and ethics, aimed at fostering a healthy governance culture at the Bank; Satisfy itself that the Bank communicates effectively, both proactively and responsively, with its shareholders, other interested parties and the public; Oversee the Bank's strategy and reporting on corporate responsibility for environmental and social matters; Act as conduct review committee for the Bank and certain of its Canadian subsidiaries that are federally-regulated financial institutions, including providing oversight of conduct risk; and Oversee the evaluation of the Board and Committees.
-Human Resources Committee Karen E. Maidment (Chair) Amy W. Brinkley Mary Jo Haddad Brian M. Levitt Nadir H. Mohamed Responsibility for management's performance evaluation, compensation and succession planning: Discharge, and assist the Board in discharging, the responsibility of the Board relating to leadership, human resource planning and compensation as set out in this Committee's charter; Set performance objectives for the CEO, which encourage the Bank's long-term financial success and regularly measure the CEO's performance against these objectives; Recommend compensation for the CEO to the Board for approval, and determine compensation for certain senior officers; Monitor the Bank's compensation strategy, plans, policies and practices for alignment to the Financial Stability Board Principles for Sound Compensation Practices and Implementation Standards, including the appropriate consideration of risk; Oversee a robust talent planning and development process, including review and approval of the succession plans for the senior officer positions and heads of control functions; Review and recommend the CEO succession plan to the Board of Directors for approval; Produce a report on compensation which is published
+Committee Members Key Responsibilities Corporate Governance Committee Brian M. Levitt (Chair) William E. Bennett Karen E. Maidment Alan N. MacGibbon Responsibility for corporate governance of the Bank: Identify individuals qualified to become Board members and recommend to the Board the director nominees for the next annual meeting of shareholders and recommend candidates to fill vacancies on the Board that occur between meetings of the shareholders; Develop and recommend to the Board a set of corporate governance principles, including a code of conduct and ethics, aimed at fostering a healthy governance culture at the Bank; Satisfy itself that the Bank communicates effectively, both proactively and responsively, with its shareholders, other interested parties and the public; Oversee the Bank's strategy and reporting on corporate responsibility for environmental and social matters; Act as conduct review committee for the Bank and certain of its Canadian subsidiaries that are federally-regulated financial institutions, including providing oversight of conduct risk; and Oversee the evaluation of the Board and Committees.
+Human Resources Committee Karen E. Maidment (Chair) Amy W. Brinkley Mary Jo Haddad Brian M. Levitt Nadir H. Mohamed Responsibility for management's performance evaluation, compensation and succession planning: Discharge, and assist the Board in discharging, the responsibility of the Board relating to leadership, human resource planning and compensation as set out in this Committee's charter; Set performance objectives for the CEO, which encourage the Bank's long-term financial success and regularly measure the CEO's performance against these objectives; Recommend compensation for the CEO to the Board for approval, and review and approve compensation for certain senior officers; Monitor the Bank's compensation strategy, plans, policies and practices for alignment to the Financial Stability Board Principles for Sound Compensation Practices and Implementation Standards, including the appropriate consideration of risk; Oversee a robust talent planning and development process, including review and approval of the succession plans for the senior officer positions and heads of control functions; Review and recommend the CEO succession plan to the Board of Directors for approval; Produce a report on compensation which is published